Optimal existence of weak solutions for the generalised Navier-Stokes-Voigt equations: Introduction

 \subsection{Objectives and novelties of the paper}

-The main goal of this article is to demonstrate the existence of weak solutions to the generalised Navier–Stokes–Voigt equations.
+The main goal of this article is to demonstrate the existence of weak solutions to the generalised Navier--Stokes--Voigt equations.
 The literature on this model appears to be limited, and to the best of our knowledge, the analysis presented here has not yet been explored. \begin{itemize} \item As mentioned above, there are few works in the literature addressing power-law fluids \cite{Ant-Oliv-Khom-2019,Ant-Oliv-Khom-2021b,Ant-Khom-2017,DRW, Wolf:2007}.
 In \cite{Wolf:2007}, the authors studied power-law fluids and established existence results for the exponent $p \in \big(\frac{2(d+1)}{d+2},\infty\big)$ using the $\L^\infty$-truncation, while \cite{DRW} extended these results to $p \in \big(\frac{2d}{d+2},\infty\big)$ via Lipschitz-truncation.
-In our analysis, the presence of the Voigt term $-\kappa \partial_t\Delta\vv$ allows us to establish existence and uniqueness of the generalised Navier–Stokes–Voigt equations for the optimal range $p \in \big(\frac{2d}{d+2},\infty\big)$ using compactness and monotonicity arguments. \item Another novelty of this article is that we do not employ the Helmholtz–Hodge projection, which would restrict our analysis to the case $p \in [2,\infty)$.
-Although the Helmholtz–Hodge projection is well-defined for $p \in (1,2)$, the analysis in this range is highly delicate and creates significant difficulties in controlling the convective term in the momentum equation \eqref{1.1}$_1$. {By avoiding the Helmholtz–Hodge projection, we are able to treat the full range $p > \frac{2d}{d+2}$ directly, without encountering these technical obstacles.} \end{itemize}
+In our analysis, the presence of the Voigt term $-\kappa \partial_t\Delta\vv$ allows us to establish existence and uniqueness of the generalised Navier--Stokes--Voigt equations for the power-law exponents satisfying $p>1$ when $2\leq d\leq 3$, and $p> \frac{2d}{d+2}$ for $d=4$, using compactness and monotonicity arguments. \item Another novelty of this article is that we do not employ the Helmholtz--Hodge projection, which would restrict our analysis to the case $p \in [2,\infty)$.
+Although the Helmholtz--Hodge projection is well-defined for $p \in (1,2)$, the analysis in this range is highly delicate and creates significant difficulties in controlling the convective term in the momentum equation \eqref{1.1}$_1$. {By avoiding the Helmholtz--Hodge projection, we are able to treat the full ranges { $p>1$ for $2\leq d\leq 3$, and $p > \frac{2d}{d+2}$ for $d=4$,} directly, without encountering these technical obstacles.} \end{itemize}